Salinas, California: 2000

-Age distribution was 33.0% under the age of 19 or younger, 11.8% from 18 to 24, 33.7% from 25 to 44, 15.5% from 45 to 64, and 7.1% who were 65 years of age or older.
+The age distribution was 33.0% under the age of 19 or younger, 11.8% from 18 to 24, 33.7% from 25 to 44, 15.5% from 45 to 64, and 7.1% who were 65 years of age or older.
 The median age was 28 years.
 For every 100 females, there were 117.7 males.
 For every 102 females age 18 and over, there were 117.4 males.

 The median household income was $43,728, and the median family income was $44,669.
 Males had a median income of $35,641 versus $27,013 for females.
 The per capita income for the city was $14,495.
 About 12.8% of families and 16.7% of the population were below the poverty line, including 20.1% of those under age 18 and 9.4% of those age 65 or over.

-Median household income in the city tended to be significantly higher alongside the city limits, especially in the northern Harden Ranch and Creekbridge neighborhoods.
+Household incomes in the city tended to be significantly higher alongside the city limits, especially in the northern Harden Ranch and Creekbridge neighborhoods.
 East Salinas and the downtown area suffered from a very low median household income as well as high crime rates.
 South and North Salinas featured roughly the same level of median households income with the latter being home to city's wealthiest newly constructed neighborhoods.

 Crime

-Salinas has a significant, but declining problem with organized street gangs, such as Nortenos and Surenos, and associated violent crime.
+Salinas has a significant, but declining problem with organized street gangs, such as Nortenos, Surenos, and Crips and the associated violent crime.
 According to the U.S. Bureau of Justice Statistics, the city's overall violent crime and homicide rates are above those for California and the nation overall.
 However, the violent crime rate in Salinas has declined by almost 75 percent since 2015.
-The Salinas Police Department thinks that crimes rates are decreasing not because there’s less crimes committed but because there’s less crimes being reported.
-The Salinas City Council blames this because of Salinas PD staffing shortages.
 Gang activity and violent crime are focused in Central and East Salinas and exacerbated by the city's comparatively low tax base and consequently limited policing resources.
 A hypothesis to explain the city's particularly intense problem with gang related violent crime cites the city's proximity to Salinas Valley State Prison.
 The prison was an early launch pad for street operations of the notorious prison gang, Nuestra Familia.
 This in turn, is seen as having spawned a legacy of multi-generational gang membership among the poorer and less educated residents of East Salinas.
-In a depiction of crime and active policing within the city, since 2018, Salinas police officers have been shadowed by camera crews for broadcast on the TV show Live PD.